 - Use the groups feature to organise your references.

 - Always save a back-up copy of your EndNote library by selecting File > Save a copy, , or use File > Compressed Library to save a compressed version which you can upload to cloud storage.

-- Check for duplicate references on a regular basis.
+- Check for duplicate references and remove them on a regular basis.
 Having duplicates in your EndNote library can cause a number of problems, especially when you start to reference your work.

 - Check that the references are appearing properly in your work by comparing them with the official referencing guidelines for your style.
 If a reference is not appearing correctly in Word, you may need to edit the reference details in your EndNote library or double check that you are using the right output style.

-If you would like a more comprehensive guide, download the full EndNote X8 user manual (PDF).
+If you would like a more comprehensive guide, download the full EndNote X9 user manual (PDF).
 This gives detailed instructions for all aspects of using EndNote, including:

 - inserting figures (p.66)

 - using the find full text feature (p.285).